Charles Scott (governor)

-Charles Scott (April 1739October 22, 1813) was an American military officer and politician who served as the governor of Kentucky from 1808 to 1812.
+Charles Scott (April 1739 – October 22, 1813) was an American military officer and politician who served as the fourth governor of Kentucky from 1808 to 1812.
 Orphaned in his teens, Scott enlisted in the Virginia Regiment in October 1755 and served as a scout and escort during the French and Indian War.
 He quickly rose through the ranks to become a captain.
 After the war, he married and engaged in agricultural pursuits on land left to him by his father, but he returned to active military service in 1775 as the American Revolution began to grow in intensity.
 In August 1776, he was promoted to colonel and given command of the 5th Virginia Regiment.
 The 5th Virginia joined George Washington in New Jersey later that year, serving with him for the duration of the Philadelphia campaign.
 Scott commanded Washington's light infantry, and by late 1778 was also serving as his chief of intelligence.
 Furloughed at the end of the Philadelphia campaign, Scott returned to active service in March 1779 and was ordered to South Carolina to assist General Benjamin Lincoln in the southern theater.
 He arrived in Charleston, South Carolina, just as Henry Clinton had begun his siege of the city.
 Scott was taken as a prisoner of war when Charleston surrendered.
 Paroled in March 1781 and exchanged for Lord Rawdon in July 1782, Scott managed to complete a few recruiting assignments before the war ended.